EbrahimMo50/E-commerce/README.md

 k8s and docker failed because current system doesnt now allow port binding (no connection to sql/ nodeports binding)

+depolyment to docker and k8s is possible current state is halted after deploying the user service other service require depolyment configuration and a nodeport

 developing the application on forks requires no further commands all the migrations are automated with seeding

 note that all services utillize http